 Saxena knows of which he speaks.
 He was the first general manager of the revolutionary IBM Watson question-answering computer system, which “has pioneered everything around cognitive computing in ways that are absolutely inspiring … this whole notion of cognitive computing has really resonated with him in a way that makes it a passion,” said Sanjay Gupta, dean of the Broad College.

-Saxena, now the CEO of CognitiveScale, an augmented intelligence software maker, “is driven to make sure that we are able to think about how this really enhances what human beings do, as opposed to taking away from what many fear can possibly happen,” Gupta said.
+Saxena, now the executive chairman of CognitiveScale, an augmented intelligence software maker, “is driven to make sure that we are able to think about how this really enhances what human beings do, as opposed to taking away from what many fear can possibly happen,” Gupta said.
 “What is even more special is, like everything that Manoj has done, he has really taken on the biggest challenges in our society, and he has approached it in a way that is phenomenal … all of his vision has been big and bold; his goals are gigantic.”

 ‘It could really create a lot of havoc’

 Saxena said a moral compass is necessary for what AI is.
 It’s not just a new kind of software.

 “This is an incredibly powerful technology.
 It’s the first tool that mankind has ever invented that is stronger than his brain,” Saxena said.
 “Since the beginning of mankind, everything that we have invented has amplified our arms, our legs, but there has been nothing that amplified our brain.
 This tool has the potential, in the next decade, to scale and grow on its own in a way that will have massive unintended consequences.
 We are already beginning to see some of those things right now.”

 That’s because, at its core, AI won’t necessarily stay within the human-set boundaries of traditional IT systems.
 It will have the ability to set its own rules.